 Giving Advice and Direction

 If this is your first divorce, there is plenty that you may not know about the process.
-That is where an attorney comes in and will save you a lot.
+That is where a divorce attorney comes in and will save you a lot.
 He will give you direction on what is required and how you should conduct yourself.

 If there are any visitations to your home to determine eligibility for physical custody, he will advise on what you need.
 During the divorcing process, anything small that you do could get you into trouble.